 Actual Result: Must relink before we can work on the other platform.

 Expected \ Preferred Result:: Premiere to intelligently "substitute" the path between platforms so regardless of how the machines are accessing the shared storage, it won't need to relink.

 Current Workarounds: Force PC to not use mapped mounts (not mounting network locations to a drive letter) seems to allows this to work occasionally, but it still asks to relink random media occasionally for some reason.
 Using the Mapped mount feature in Resolve for the same purpose, never need to relink media between machines, its seamless when loading up the project.

-Toby Lansdell commented
+Ollie Lansdell commented